Chief Justice of India: Appointment

-As the incumbent chief justice approaches retirement, the Ministry of Law and Justice seeks a recommendation from the incumbent chief justice.
-Consultations with other judges might also take place.
+The Constitution of India grants power to the president of India to appoint the chief justice, as recommended by the outgoing chief justice in consultation with other judges of the Supreme Court.
+As an incumbent chief justice approaches retirement, the ministry of law and justice seeks a recommendation for the next chief justice from the incumbent office holder.
 The recommendation is then presented to the prime minister, who will advice the president in the matter of appointment.